 - #6 – MyStyle

 As far as the rest of the competing plugins are concerned, there’s really no bad choice.
-Fancy Product Designer edged out all others, but only slightly.
-It was Fancy’s relatively low price and seamless design experience that earned it the highest overall rating.
-Lumise and Zakeke tied for the second-place spot, each just one point behind Fancy.
+Lumise edged out all others, but only slightly.
+It was the plugin’s relatively low price and seamless design experience that earned it the highest overall rating.
+Fancy Product Designer and Zakeke earned top spots as well, both trailing Lumise by just a single point.

 If you’re looking for a hosted service or a powerful 3D product designer, it’s unlikely that you’ll be disappointed with Zakeke.
 It’s really the only “designer as a service” option on the list worth considering, and its monthly subscription model might be more appealing to those not ready to commit to a solution with a large upfront price tag.